PelleLille/hsl-docs/functions.rst

 .. function:: is_array(a)

-  Returns true if the value of a is an array.
+  Returns true if the type of a is an array.

   :param any a: the input
   :return: the result